appbaseio/reactive-manual/content/docs/list-components/MultiDataList.md

 - **onError** `Function` [optional]
     gets triggered in case of an error and provides the `error` object, which can be used for debugging or giving feedback to the user if needed.
-- **renderError** `String or JSX or Function` [optional] can we used to render an error message in case of any error.
+- **renderError** `String or JSX or Function` [optional] can be used to render an error message in case of any error.
     ```js
 renderError={(error) =>
         <div>